Mt Huashan Hiking Trail

 4 – much appreciated!

-Thanks and happy trails from a 75 yr old granny in East Texas.
+Thanks and many happy trails from a 75 yr old granny in East Texas.

-P.S. and Thank you, William, way out west in San Francisco, for sending this adventure on to me!
+P.S. and Thank you, William, way out west in San Francisco, for sending the link to this adventure on to me!

-In other words, I accidentally wrote the first good story about Huashan and Google did the rest.
 I am amateur writer.
 I just write this stuff for the fun of it.
 In fact, my friends tease me about it.
 Let me give example.
-This email below is from Gareld McEathron, a gentleman who met his wife Virginia here at my dance studio back in 1996.
-Gareld has sent me many stories over the years (
+This email below is from Gareld McEathron, a dance student and friend.
+Gareld has been a big part of my studio since the Nineties.
+In fact, Gareld met his wife Virginia here at my dance studio back in 1996.
+Over the years, Gareld has sent me many stories.

 -----Original Message-----